 You can apply to get the payment for each period per eligible child to a maximum of two payments provided you incur out-of-pocket expenses for dental care in each period.
 The start date for the first benefit period is December 1, 2022.

 How do I apply for the CDB?

-You will need to attest that:
+When you apply, you will need to confirm that: